acidburn0zzz/nolith-release-tools/doc/rake-tasks.md

 ## `qa_issue[from,to,version]`

-This task will:

-Create an issue that lists the Merge Requests introduced between two references and return the URL of the new issue
+This task will create an issue that lists the Merge Requests introduced between two references and return the URL of the new issue.

 An issue created with this Rake task has the following properties: